Step-By-Step Guide: Measuring Customer Service ROI

 In the corporate world, departments are often divided into two groups: cost centers and profit centers.
-Customer service is typically considered a cost center, a part of the business that does not directly produce profit and costs the company money to operate.
+Customer service is typically considered a cost center — a part of the business that does not directly produce profit and, instead, costs the company money to operate.

-Most businesses have limited funding, so when they allocate their budgets for each quarter, the areas of the business that generate a profit very often receive the most funds.
+Most businesses have limited funding, so when they allocate their budgets for each quarter, the areas of the business that are profit centers very often receive the most funds.

-That can leave customer service teams underfunded and overworked, since they can’t usually reduce their incoming workload.
-If a customer service team could show a solid return on investment, they would have a stronger hand to play in budget meetings.
-So why isn’t customer service ROI a standard metric for every team?
+That can leave customer service teams underfunded and overworked since they can’t usually reduce their incoming workload.
+However, if a customer service team could show a solid return on investment, they would have a stronger hand to play in budget meetings.

 Calculating ROI requires knowing two things:

-For a sales team, figuring out the ROI is reasonably straightforward.
-If it costs $100,000 a year to employ a full time sales rep and that rep generates $500,000 in profit, then that’s a great return.
+For a sales team, calculating ROI is reasonably straightforward.
+If it costs $100,000 a year to employ a full time sales rep, and that rep generates $500,000 in profit, then that’s a great return.

-Of course there are more details involved than that, but it’s still easy to tell if a salesperson is generating enough profit to be worth hiring.
+Of course, there are more details involved than that, but it’s still easy to tell if a salesperson is generating a profit.
 Their daily work can be directly tied to the revenue they bring in.

 Support staff aren’t directly making sales or generating new income; they’re working with existing customers who are already accounted for, in terms of ROI, as sales or marketing wins.